ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 This work addresses concerns raised in {{!RFC7624}} regarding confidentiality in the face of pervasive surveillance.
 The security properties of these methods are discussed throughout this document and summarized in {{security-considerations}}.

-## Licensing

-*This section is to be removed before publishing as an RFC.*

-Implementations of the ipcrypt methods are freely available under permissive open source licenses (MIT, BSD, or Apache 2.0) at the repository listed in the Implementation Status section.

-There are no known patent claims on these methods.

 ## Use Cases and Motivations

 IP addresses are personally identifiable information (PII).
 While generic encryption systems can protect them, the specialized methods described here offer significant advantages with well-defined security guarantees: